IotaSpencer/iotaspencer.me/projects/bot-template/index.md

 ## License

-cinch-bot_template is licensed under the `MIT License` in the LICENSE file in the root of this repository.
+cinch-bot_template is licensed under the `MIT License` in the LICENSE file in the root of the repository.